-FARFA’s proposed bill would direct the Texas State Soil & Water Conservation Board to provide education, technical assistance, and grants to farmers & ranchers who use methods that sequester carbon in the soil and produce healthy soils.
+FARFA’s proposed bill, filed as HB 2619 by Rep. Terry Wilson and SB 1118 by Sen. Nathan Johnson, would direct the Texas State Soil & Water Conservation Board to provide education, technical assistance, and grants to farmers & ranchers who use methods that sequester carbon in the soil and produce healthy soils.
 The bill identifies the program as eligible for both agricultural and conservation grants from the Texas Water Development Board.
 The bill also establishes a task force to assess current programs and identify additional measures to be considered in the next legislative session.

 4. Clarify the Provisions for Permit Fees and Sampling at Farmers’ Markets